uuinfofp/uuinfofp.github.io/exercises.md

 4. Explain the behavior of `sequence` for the `Maybe` monad.

-5. Define a monadic generalisation of `foldr`:
+5. Define a monadic generalisation of `foldl`:

     ```haskell
     foldM :: Monad m => (a -> b -> m a) -> a -> [b] -> m a